faster-cpython/ideas/3.12/interpreter_definition.md

 The number in a `stream` define how many codeunits are consumed from the instruction stream.
 It returns a 16, 32 or 64 bit value.
-(TODO: Wuld it be better if it gave the size in more common units, like bytes or bits?)
+(TODO: Would it be better if it gave the size in more common units, like bytes or bits?)
+(TODO: Need a way to indicate unused cache effect, might be odd size.)

 The name `oparg` is pre-defined as a 32 bit value fetched from the instruction stream.